top of page

 Anyway, no sea this time to reveal its contents.
 We must dig.
 Quick!

-Note 1 – More about the discussion whether Ubba was of Frisian descend in our post Foreign Fighters returning from Viking war bands.
+Note 1 – More about the discussion whether Ubba was of Frisian descend in our blog post Foreign Fighters returning from Viking war bands.

 Note 2 - Ubba the Frisian got a face with the Norwegian actor Rune Temte in the TV series The Last Kingdom, and with Scottish-Australian actor Jordan Patrick Smith in the TV series Vikings .